DrewLock/DrewLock/README.md

 ### AI-Integrated Teaching: Applying Bain's Framework
 **[View Presentation ↗](https://gamma.app/docs/Can-AI-Help-Us-Do-What-the-Best-Teachers-Do-lq4dip4njeqxhy7)**
-A strategic evaluation of Generative AI tools through the lens of Ken Bain's seminal work, *What the Best College Teachers Do*.
+An evaluation of Generative AI tools through the lens of Ken Bain's seminal work, *What the Best College Teachers Do*.
 This presentation outlines a framework for leveraging AI to enhance critical thinking, personalize feedback, and foster deep learning without compromising academic integrity or student autonomy.

 ---